benschw/benschw.github.io/_drafts/2015-07-07-12-factor-infrastructure-with-consul-and-vault.markdown

 and I'll explain how to use it later on.)

-The example `todo` service is very simple and its only dependency is a mysql database, but sharing database credentials while maintaining environment independence and security is easier said then done.
+The example `todo` service is very simple and its only dependency is a mysql database, but sharing database credentials while maintaining environment independence and security is easier said than done.

 We can't keep credentials consistent across all environments because that wouldn't be secure.
-We could drop config files on the box for our app to read, but that isn't the most secure thing either and it is hard to manage (we would have to keep track of all those creds and where they go as well as have a game plan for changing them.)
+We could drop config files on the box for our app to read, but that isn't the most secure thing either, and it is hard to manage (we would have to keep track of all those creds and where they go as well as have a game plan for changing them.)

 [Vault](https://vaultproject.io/) solves these problems for us by managing the creation and access to creds with the